trueos/trueos-docs/trueos-handbook/using.rst

-To view or manually configure a network interface, click "Start the Network Manager" within SysAdm™ or type :command:`pc-su pc-netmanager`.
+To view or manually configure a network interface, click "Start the Network Manager" within SysAdm™ or type
+:command:`sudo pc-netmanager`.
 If a new device has been inserted, such as a USB wireless interface, a pop-up message will open when Network Manager starts, indicating the name of the new device, and asking if you would like to enable it.
 Click "Yes" and the new device